This easy Christmas Meringue Cookies recipe is a wonderful holiday cookie recipe. A basic meringue cookie recipe is kicked up a notch for the season.

 These are a great way to celebrate the holiday season.
 They are lovely at a holiday tea party.

-These also make a nice gift idea for friends or as a fim cookie for a cookie exchange.
+These sweet treats also make a nice gift idea for friends or as a fun cookie for cookie exchanges.

 - 3 eggs whites - separate the egg yolks and save for another recipe.

 - electric mixer or stand mixer with the whisk attachment

 - cookie sheet

 - piping bag and large star piping tip

 - You can substitute vanilla extract, almond extract, or lemon extract for peppermint extract.

 - You can double the recipe and make extra for gifts.

 - You can change up the food coloring and make some green and white for a really festive presentation.